anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 14 May always falls between Easter and Trinity, so this Festival is never celebrated on a Sunday (unless it is the Patronal Festival celebrated as a Principal Feast).

+According to rule 6 at the top of the [lectionary](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary#p539a),

+> If there are only two readings at the principal service on ... the Festivals of Matthias ..., the reading from the Acts of the Apostles must always be used.

 ## The Visit of the Blessed Virgin Mary to Elizabeth (31 May)

 31 May usually falls between Easter and Trinity, so this Festival can rarely be celebrated on a Sunday (unless it is the Patronal Festival celebrated as a Principal Feast).